roob-p/GamepadToKeyboard/README.md

 ## 〰️ Vibration feature
 - Joynix lets you create custom vibration effects for individual buttons.
-- 3 different vibations types are available:
+- Three different vibations modes are available:
    - `Hold`: vibration continues while the button is held down.
    - `Single`: plays a single vibration each time the button is pressed (duration can be set in ms with SingleDuration variable).
    - `Repeat`: vibration is repeated while the button is held down with an interval time (RepeatDuration and RepeatInterval are available).